 Queen vs Full XL: Mattress Shopping Guide

-The right size of the mattress is important for a good night's rest.
+The right mattress size is essential for a good night's rest.
 If you're upgrading your mattress or setting up a new space, understanding different dimensions and their associated benefits with various mattress sizes dramatically affects how well you sleep.
-In this guide, we will compare two popular mattress sizes: Queen vs. Full XL.
-Each size has its own uniqueness associated with it depending on the space availability in your room, and depending on your personal living situation.
-Follow us through these important differences between mattress types and help yourself make a learned decision that best fits your needs.
+This guide will compare two popular mattress sizes: Queen vs. Full XL.
+Each size has its own uniqueness, depending on the space availability in your room and your personal living situation.
+Follow us through these crucial differences between mattress types and help yourself make a learned decision that best fits your needs.

 Dimensions and Fit